This accessibility statement applies to leeds-art.ac.uk

 PDFs published before September 2018

-Our site uses third party content which may not be fully accessible.
-This may include links which navigate you away from our website, or content which we post on social media sites such as Twitter.
+Our site uses third party content which may not be fully accessible; we have made clear above particular third party platforms.
+This may also include links which navigate you away from our website, or content which we post on social media sites such as X (formerly Twitter), Instagram, Facebook, YouTube and Tik Tok.
 Whilst we are working towards ensuring that content that we produce is accessible, we do not have control over the accessibility of these platforms.

 Preparation of this accessibility statement

-This statement was prepared on 7 September 2020.
-It was last reviewed on 16 January 2023.
+This statement was prepare on 12th September 2023.
+It was last reviewed on 12th September 2023.

-This website was last tested in March 2020.
-The test was carried out by Enjoy Digital.
+This website was last tested in August 2023.
+The test was carried out by Goss Consultancy.